Musicals101.com

 b.
 March 22, 1930 (New York City)

 Teaming with director/librettist James Lapine, Sondheim composed Sunday in the Park With George (1983), Into The Woods (1987), and Passion (1994).
-His Assassins (1991) is a cult favorite, but has only managed brief runs in New York and London, and Bounce (2003) closed after regional try-outs.
-Saturday Night enjoyed short-lived but warmly received productions on both sides of the Atlantic in the 1990s.
-But many of his musicals are staged frequently, and discussed at great length by fans, critics and scholars.
+His Assassins (1991) is a cult favorite, but has only managed brief runs in New York and London.
+His long-neglected Saturday Night enjoyed short-lived but warmly received productions on both sides of the Atlantic in the 1990s.
+Sondheim's musical comedy Wise Guys was revised and re-titled Bounce (2003), then closed after regional try-outs.
+Further revised and re-titled Road Show, it had a brief off-Broadway run in 2008.
+The 2000s also brought major London and New York revivals of Sondheim's most popular musicals, and his works are discussed passionately by fans, critics and scholars.
 A man of surprising contradictions (he confessed in a 2000 NY Times interview that he has hardly ever read a complete book since his college years), Sondheim is the undisputed dean of theatre composers.

 Singer, actor